 Transport of the gas is via a 508 mm diameter subsea pipeline (48 km in State waters) to a shore location adjacent to the Griffin Joint Venture pipeline shore crossing.
 The wet gas pipeline continues for 15 km onshore to a gas treatment and compression plant site, located approximately 17 km from Onslow.
 Treated gas is then exported through a 67 km sales gas pipeline to an injection point on the DBNGP.
 A location map is provided in Figure 2-1.

-Figure 2-1: Macedon Field (in Commonwealth waters), onshore gas plant and pipelines 2
+Figure 2-1: Macedon Field (in Commonwealth waters), onshore gas plant and pipelines

+Operational Area

+The Operational Area for this EP is considered to be the area covered by the relevant Pipeline Licences and under which operations, inspection, maintenance and repair (IMR) activities, rehabilitation and remediation will occur.

+The facilities covered under the EP are summarised in Table 2-1.

+Table 2-1: Pipeline Facilities in the Operational Area